dynamic-and-active-systems-lab/uavrt_source/archive/ros2_installation_notes.md

 - Linux - REHL (which version?
 8? amd64 and arm64?)
 - macOS - Mojave (10.14)

+Note: Ubuntu 20.04 arm64 should work as well but it has not been tested.

 ### Dependencies

 Installation instructions will be supplied for macOS Mojave (10.14).